 But whatever the small territorial stake of ‘A’JK, its strategic and material importance to Pakistan is critical to Pakistan’s economy however tiny its population.
 The loss of ‘A’JK would signal disaster for Pakistan not least because the Mangla Dam, an important source for cheap electricity and irrigation is located in ‘Azad’ Kashmir.
 The same cannot be said for India.
 Indian officials and think tanks have little concern for Pakistan-administered-Kashmir because it is fraught with potential losses that would outweigh any benefits.
 Whatever the strategic advantage geographically of having a territory that connects the Indian Republic with Central Asia, indigenous populations (Muslims) hostile to India within the region reduce massively this incentive.

 Pakistan controls another much larger chunk called the ‘Northern Areas’ otherwise known as Gilgit Baltistan.
 It has a smaller population than ‘A’JK but I’m not concerned with this area as the political activists of this polity, and in many ways a lot shrewder than their ‘A’JK counterparts, have developed their own ethnocentric narratives.
 They view their struggle against Pakistan as a separate struggle from the people of ‘Azad’ Jammu & Kashmir and expend their efforts to realise their own priorities.
-They have no desire to elicit our support in their struggle.
+They have no desire to elicit the support of the AJK activists in their struggle.
+It seems the AJK activists are making all the overtures to them.
 Suffice to say, they won’t be expending their labours to help out the ‘Azad’ Kashmiris anytime soon.
 So it’s pointless describing the social and political realities of the Northern Areas even though it is an integral part of the Kashmir Conflict.

 The rest of the old State, a much larger territorial stake, is presently controlled by India.
 It is comprised of three Provinces, Jammu, Kashmir and Ladakh to mirror the old geo-administrative configuration.
 Unlike ‘Azad’ Kashmir which has become homogenous because of the loss of its religious minorities, Indian-administered-Kashmir remains ethnically and religiously diverse, a reality that has predated our present day Conflict by centuries.